Our Response to Coronavirus

 In the spirit of breaking down the barriers to healthy eating and caring for others through wholesome food, we're partnering with Freshly to donate $500,000 to Meals on Wheels to support their coronavirus response.
 This donation will provide the safe delivery of 40,000 meals directly to at-risk homebound seniors.
 Join us to help deliver essential meals for vulnerable seniors.

 “As this crisis continues to disrupt the lives of our employees, consumers and communities, we’re mobilizing relief efforts across the US, and around the world to help,” said Steve Presley, Chairman and CEO of Nestlé USA.

 Tackling Food Security

 Tackling food insecurity includes providing initial surge support to local food banks and No Kid Hungry as we prepare to support long-term efforts in the coming months.
-Teams across Nestlé in the United States are stepping up to support our communities.
+Teams across Nestlé in the United States are stepping up to support our communities by Leaning In to existing partnerships and Listening to community experts on where assistance is needed most.
 Below is the assistance that we have already provided to our community: